jucazyn/jucazyn.github.io/_pages/physics-track.md

 ---
 permalink: /physics-track/
-title: '"tailor-made" physical science track'
+title: 'natural philosophy as back in the days...'
 author_profile: true
 redirect_from:
   - /tailor-made-track